Mother, should I build a wall?

 Years ago, Vince Amendolare, a friend of the site, wrote an interpretation of Dark Side of the Moon which you can find here.
 There are also a number of great books on the subject, including Which One's Pink?, an analysis focusing on the more musical aspects of Waters-era Floyd albums.
 Aside from those, Google and ye shall find.

 Even if you think the album version of the Wall is superior, I still believe the movie has quit a bit of merit.
 Yes, the movie is heavy-handed at times, a bit self-indulgent at others, but it also adds nuance and complexity that the music alone cannot achieve.
-(The very image of the faceless masks are icons in themselves).
 The Wall has always been a visual album, even before the movie was made.
 Why else would the band have put on such elaborate concerts, complete with Gerald Scarfe animation, inflatable characters and a giant wall that was built across the stage?
 It is also important to keep in mind that Roger Waters was very involved in the making of the movie.
 While he did have major differences of opinion with director Alan Parker (the unflattering song "Not Now John" from the Final Cut is said to be about their working relationship) and said that he was disappointed with the final product, it is interesting to note that it is Waters and art director Gerald Scarfe who provide the feature length commentary for the DVD edition, not Alan Parker.

 So whether the movie is inferior to the album or not, I still argue that it is a commendable effort that adds to the overall Wall experience.